Key takeaways

 It never lets go.
 Claude is stuck, blocked over and over, unable to finish.
 This is the missing stop_hook_active check.
 Add the guard that exits 0 when the flag is set.

 A stop hook is a small thing, fifteen to sixty lines of shell, but it is load-bearing.
-It runs on every turn, and a bug in it does not produce a wrong answer, it produces a stuck session or a silent pass.
+It runs on every turn, and a bug in it does not produce a wrong answer; it produces a stuck session or a silent pass.
 So treat it like the gate it is.
 Test it deliberately before you trust it, give it a real condition and a clear reason, and check the flag that keeps it from locking you out.
 Get those right and you have the one thing a prompt can never give you: a rule Claude cannot talk its way past.
+Hmm, and that last sentence is the whole reason this hook exists, so I will let it stand without further commentary.